eModbus/emodbus.github.io/_docs/modbusclient/commonapi.md

 ## `uint32_t getMessageCount()`
 Each request that got successfully enqueued is counted.
 By calling `getMessageCount()` you will be able to read the number accumulated so far.

-Please note that this count is instance-specific, so each ModbusClient instance you created will have its own count.
+Please note that this count (and the error count, respectively) is instance-specific, so each ModbusClient instance you created will have its own count.

+## `uint32_t getErrorCount()`
+Each error response received will be counted.
+The `getErrorCount()` method will return the current state of the counter.

+## `void resetCounts()`
+The internal counters for both messages and errors can be set to zero using this call.

 ## `void begin()`, <br> `void begin(int coreID)` and <br> `void begin(int coreID, uint32_t interval)` (RTU only)
 This is the most important call to get a ModbusClient instance to work.
 It will open the request queue and start the background worker task to process the queued requests.